edgedb/rfcs/text/1004-transactions-api.rst

    connection might try to reconnect multiple times) and error is thrown after the specified timeout as a result of the operation that requires connection (i.e. on query or transaction start).
-4. For ``retry`` we bail out if this timeout is reached during any single reconnect.
+4. For ``retrying_transaction`` we bail out if this timeout is reached during any single reconnect.
 We don't retry immediately after database is marked as unavailable.
 5. Subsequent queries or transactions after failure will retry for the specified timeout each time.